 - Understand if you need a distributed transaction management system.

 - Do you need an inter-service communication mechanism?

 - The cost of the distribution system should be lesser than the benefits it does to your system.

-- Most importantly, check if you have the technical skills to start with microservices or you want to start with monolithic and then in future convert it to microservices.
+- Most importantly, check if you have the technical skills to start with microservices or if you want to start with monolithic and then in the future convert it to microservices.

 Further reading – Medium.com – Stop you don’t need microservices.

 Microservices architectures are no silver bullet.
 They have the same complexities as distributed systems.
 You will have to get better at planning and managing the development, testing, deployment, and monitoring.
 Interservice communications and distributed transactions have to be designed well, otherwise can cause a lot of pain.
 It is undoubtedly the new normal for application design.
 Give some proper thoughts before jumping into microservices.

 In the upcoming articles, we will explore the various features of microservices and how to overcome the challenges due to their distributed nature.